-Description Impact Probability Controls to be Implemented Below expected take up of services generally Reduced income Medium Income is largely subject to economic fluctuations; however, price sensitivities can be a factor.
+Description Impact Probability Controls to be Implemented take up of services generally however, price sensitivities can be a factor.
 Proposed fees will be comparable with neighboring authorities.
 Users choosing to use alternative facilities Reduced income Low Proposed increases still represent good value for money.
 Continue to build sound relationships with our customers and service users.
 Adverse publicity Criticism of authority Medium Prepare good reasoning for the increase in fees and charges and that they remain below comparable authorities.
 Improve standards of services.